Tent Type Dome, Backpacking, Ultralight

 Space & Comfort

-This dimension scored a 8.0, which reflects the physical reality that it's still a solo tent.
+This tent scored a 7.5 in Space & Comfort, which reflects the reality that it's still a solo shelter, but it's one of the most comfortable solo shelters we've analyzed.

 Value for Money